 - High intensity interval training

-As well, all indoor and outdoor team activities for those 22 years and older are suspended.
-Instead, independent or physically distanced activities are encouraged.
+As well, for those 22 years and older, training for sports are limited to two participants indoors and ten participants outdoors, with all individuals remaining at least 3 metres from each other.
+Instead, independent activities are encouraged.
 Indoor and outdoor team sports for those under 22 years of age may continue in a physically distant and non-contact manner.

 Q: Are gyms and other types of indoor physical activity facilities open?

-A: Low intensity group physical activity including yoga, use of light intensity exercise and cardio equipment, Pilates, light weightlifting, stretching, low intensity Barre classes, and tai-chi may resume if these guidelines are followed.1 Gyms and other facilities that offer individual physical activity may remain open, if they implement and adhere to a COVID-19 safety plan.1
+A: Low intensity group physical activity including yoga, use of light intensity exercise and cardio equipment, Pilates, light weightlifting, stretching, low intensity Barre classes, and tai-chi are suspended until April 19, 2021.1 Gyms and other facilities that offer individual physical activity may remain open, if they implement and adhere to a COVID-19 safety plan.1

 Q: Am I allowed to watch my child participate in sports?

-A: Under the current Public Health Order in effect from November 19, 2020 – February 5, 2021, spectators at sport activities are not permitted.
+A: Under the current Public Health Order in effect from November 19, 2020 until further notice, spectators at sport activities are not permitted.

 Q: What measures are in place as sports resume?